Fields of dahlias at Roozengaarde in Skagit County. Credit: JiaYing Grygiel

 My little ponies

 This next stop warrants a visit to Mount Vernon all by itself: Lang’s Horse and Pony Farm (21463 Little Mountain Rd., Mount Vernon).
-Lang’s reopened in May, and is currently offering family trail rides and lessons.
+Lang’s offers pony rides, family trail rides, camps and lessons.

-Since pony riding is all outdoors with built-in social distancing, it felt completely COVID-safe to me.
+Since pony riding is all outdoors, it felt safe.
 Parents will need to fill out a lengthy waiver before riding.
-There are plenty of hand sanitizer dispensers around, and masks are required until you get on the trail, where the animals stay a body length apart from each other.
+There are plenty of hand sanitizer dispensers around, and plan to follow masking guidelines in effect at the time of your visit.

 Kids as young as age 3 can ride, and no prior experience is needed.
 Kids younger than age 8 will need an adult leading their pony.
-Pony rides are by appointment only and start at $15 for a 20-minute ride.
+Pony rides are by appointment only and start at $20 for a 15-minute ride.

 We signed up for a 45-minute ride led by a guide through a pretty wooded trail.
 Our ponies were absolutely gentle and patient with their inexperienced young riders.
-It was a very special treat for my boys after so many months without any kid activities.
+It was a very special treat for my boys.

 If you go...